Eucalyptus: Size and habit

 Eucalypts vary in size and habit from shrubs to tall trees.
 Trees usually have a single main stem or trunk but many eucalypts are mallees that are multistemmed from ground level and rarely taller than 10 m.
 There is no clear distinction between a mallee and a shrub but in eucalypts, a shrub is a mature plant less than 1 m tall and growing in an extreme environment.
-E. vernicosa in the Tasmanian highlands, E. yalatensis on the Nullarbor and E. surgens growing on coastal cliffs in Western Australia are examples of eucalypt shrubs.
+Eucalyptus vernicosa in the Tasmanian highlands, E. yalatensis on the Nullarbor and E. surgens growing on coastal cliffs in Western Australia are examples of eucalypt shrubs.

 The terms "mallet" and "marlock" are only applied to Western Australian eucalypts.
 A mallet is a tree with a single thin trunk with a steeply branching habit but lacks both a lignotuber and epicormic buds.
-E. astringens is an example of a mallet.
+Eucalyptus astringens is an example of a mallet.
 A marlock is a shrub or small tree with a single, short trunk, that lacks a lignotuber and has spreading, densely leafy branches that often reach almost to the ground.
-E. platypus is an example of a marlock.
+Eucalyptus platypus is an example of a marlock.

 Eucalyptus trees, including mallets and marlocks, are single-stemmed and include Eucalyptus regnans, the tallest known flowering plant on Earth.
+The tallest reliably measured tree in Europe, Karri Knight, can be found in Coimbra, Portugal in Vale de Canas.
+It is a Eucalyptus diversicolor of 72.9 meters height and of 5.71 meters girth.

 Tree sizes follow the convention of: